Kathy and I arrived here in early 2016, and Yorkshire was entirely new to us.

 Chris van Straaten (our Vicar)

 I have lived in Hull for most of my life and have seen it grow and change over the years – in a good way!
 I have lived mostly in the east of the city.
 I spent the majority of my first ten years on Bransholme and attended Coleford Primary, which has since been demolished.
 At aged ten my family moved up to Washington, Tyne & Wear, but we returned a year later as my father couldn’t find any work there.
 We landed upon Preston Road estate and I attended David Lister Secondary, which has also since been demolished.
 My husband, Graham, is also from Hull; we met in the late 80’s as neighbours in a block of flats on Longhill estate, also now demolished (the flats not the estate!)
 I think there could be a pattern here somewhere…!
-We have four grown up children, Corrina, Molly, Leah and Daniel.
-I am also step-mum to Craig and step-granny to his two children, Jake and Sophia.
+We have four grown up children, Corrina, Molly, Leah and Daniel, and a grandson, Elliott.

 I have worked part time as a chaplain at Hull prison since 2011 and find it a challenging but rewarding ministry.
-I was ordained in the Church of England this summer (July 2017) and in addition to the prison ministry I will be working in the parish as an Assistant Curate (trainee-vicar!).
+I was ordained in the Church of England in July 2017 and in addition to the prison ministry I worked in the parish as an Assistant Curate (trainee-vicar!).
+Now that I have completed my curacy I am waiting for the right place to come up for me to serve as Vicar, and in the meantime I am continuing at St Andrew’s and St Peter’s as Associate Minister.
 There is a special place in my heart for east Hull and its people.
-I am looking forward to the learning and challenges ahead in the coming years.
 I hope to be a blessing to those I serve, and am sure I will be greatly blessed in return.